microsoft/CoseSignTool/CoseSignTool.md

 * A certificate to sign with.
 You can either use the **/Thumbprint** option to pass the SHA1 thumbprint of an installed certificate or use the **/PfxCertificate** option to point to a .pfx certificate file.
 The certificate must include a private key.
 We have plans to add a /Password option for locked certificate files very soon, but for now only unlocked files are supported.

 You may also want to specify:
 * Detached or embedded: By default, CoseSignTool creates a detached signature, which contains a hash of the original payoad.
-If you want it embedded, meaning that the signature file includes an encrypted copy of the payload, use the **/EmbedPayload option.** Note that embedded signatures are only supported for payload of less than 2gb.
+If you want it embedded, meaning that the signature file includes a copy of the payload, use the **/EmbedPayload option.** Note that embedded signatures are only supported for payload of less than 2gb.
 * Where to write the signature to.
 You have three ways to go here:
     1. Write to the Standard Output channel (STDOUT) / console by using the **/PipeOutput** option.
     1. Specify an output file with **/SignatureFile**